Perturbations of Fefferman spaces over CR three-manifolds: Algebraically special perturbed Fefferman spaces

+where $\lambda_{0}^{(2k)}$, $|k|=0,1,2$, are smooth functions on $\mc{M}$, real-valued for $k=0$, complex-valued for $k \neq 0$.
 By Proposition \ref{prop:PetrovIII}, we already know that this is true with $\lambda_{0}^{(4)} = 0$ when $\langle \wt{k} \rangle$ is a triple PND of $\wt{\Weyl}$, and Proposition \ref{prop:PetrovIII2Bach} tells us that this is consistent with \eqref{eq:Bach_deg}.
 Let us now assume that $\langle \wt{k} \rangle$ is a double PND of $\wt{\Weyl}$.
-This means that the component $\wt{\Psi}_2$ of $\wt{\Weyl}$ defined in \eqref{eq:NP-Psi} is not zero.
+This means that the component $\wt{\Psi}_2$ of $\wt{\Weyl}$ defined in \eqref{eq:NP-Psi} does not vanish.
 Using \eqref{eq:RePsi2} and \eqref{eq:ImPsi2} and taking further derivatives with respect to $\phi$, and plugging the resulting expressions into \eqref{eq:BachPsi2}, we find that condition \eqref{eq:Bach_deg} is equivalent to the fourth-order linear ordinary differential equation

 on $\wt{\lambda}_0$.
 The general solution is given by \eqref{eq:solambd0} where

 and $\lambda_0^{(-2)}$, $\lambda_0^{(-4)}$ are arbitrary complex-valued functions on $(\mc{M},H,J)$.
 The end of the proof is just as that of Proposition \ref{prop:PetrovIII}. \end{proof}